-7. Future Issues
+Future Issues

-In the experiment this time, communication and observation were started after preparing everything, from the test environment to uploading of the photographs for report records, in advance.
-There is great significance in having continuous communication in order to deepen the mental bond between the child and the grandparent.
-For that purpose, it is necessary to simplify the report creation as well as the connection setup and application activation.
-In order to promote the day-to-day dialogue, it's also necessary to constantly enhance the contents by taking into consideration the growth phase of the child.
-Moreover, the environment should be built taking into consideration the communication style appropriate for the subsequent growth phases of four-year olds.
+In the experiment this time, communication and observation were started after preparing everything (from the test environment to uploading of the photographs for report records) in advance.
+However, this might not be possible in a large-scale implementation of the system.
+Since there is great significance in having continuous communication in order to deepen the mental bond between the child and the grandparent, it would be necessary in the future to simplify the report creation as well as the connection setup and application activation.

+In order to promote day-to-day dialogue, it would also be necessary to constantly enhance the contents of the system by taking into consideration the growth phase of the child.
+Moreover, the environment should be built taking into consideration the communication style appropriate for the growth phases after child participants grow past four years old.

-Also, an interface that wouldn't give stress to the child is indispensable so that the child can keep using the computer as part of his or her daily life.
-Similarly, the problems faced by the elderly also need to be addressed.
+Also, the interface that does not give stress to the child is indispensable so that the child can keep using the computer as part of his or her daily life.
+Similarly, the problems faced by the elderly, such as vision deterioration and other physical problems, also need to be addressed.

-In addition, there are concerns associated with computer usage such as vision deterioration and other physical problems as well as concerns over possible implications of social withdrawal.
-Taking into consideration the positive and negative aspects of media influence, it's necessary to have voluntary controls such as avoiding excessive usage.
+In addition, there are concerns associated with computer usage such as the possibility of social withdrawal.
+Taking into consideration the positive and negative aspects of media influence, it would be necessary to have voluntary controls such as avoiding excessive usage.
+In this paper, I analyzed the results of only one case.
+It is necessary to observe many more cases, including other families, to confirm what network communication should be.

-8. Summary
+Summary

-This study attempted to build a system environment that would lead to diversification of human relationship by enabling communication between a child and grandparent over a network using a computer.
-Along with presenting the possibilities of ICT to increase the opportunities for communication with people, which is indispensable for a child's development, by increasing the communication with close relatives, the study succeeded in presenting a new relationship with computers for a child that is different from the conventional software for children.
+This study attempted to build a system environment that would lead to diversification of human relationships by enabling communication between a child and grandparent via the Internet using a computer, within addition to this demonstration of possibility for ICT to increase opportunities for small children to communicate with people, which is indispensable for children's development, by increasing the communication with close relatives, the study succeeded in presenting a possible new relationship between children and computers, different from that promoted by conventional software for children.